Equality and Diversity

 - We have been hosting EESW Girls Into Engineering university visit days since 2017

-- In 2017, Otar Akanyeti and Malcolm Hutchinson started running the Code First: Girls course to teach computing to non-CS students
+- Since 2017, Otar Akanyeti and Malcolm Hutchinson have been annually running the Code First: Girls course to teach computing to non-CS students

 - Since 2016, we have held events to mark International Women's Day